vrrayz/girliestore-9ja_fe/README.md

 Open [http://localhost:3000](http://localhost:3000) with your browser to see the result.

 ## Todo

 Since the majority of this project is still in developement, here's a list of things i am working on / have worked on.(This would help me to focus properly on the next steps i need to take while building this web app)

 ```
 ************** TODO **************
-Display All Products On The First Page
-User View Product Details
+User View Product Details (In progress: Add Description, Reviews and an Order button)
 User Order Product
 Store Owner / Admin View Order(s)
 Store Owner / Admin Starts Processing the Order